dtcenter/METplus/docs/Users_Guide/wrappers.rst

 **${METPLUS_MASK_DICT}**

-Override default by setting any or all of:
+Override the MET default items for 'mask.grid', and 'mask.poly' by setting any or all of:

 | :term:`GRID_STAT_MASK_GRID`
 | :term:`GRID_STAT_MASK_POLY`